 Under the privacy shield, companies must display a privacy policy on their website and follow that privacy policy.
-In transferring, storing and processing the personal data of EU citizens, companies must adhere to the privacy principles enumerated in the agreement, including the following:
+In transferring, storing and processing the personal data of EU citizens, companies must adhere to the privacy principles

-• Notice and transparency about the collection and use of personal information.

-• Choice - providing an opt out for disclosure of data to third parties or for uses other than the to the onward transfer of data. • Limitations on data processing to what is necessary and relevant to the purpose of the data collection.
+- Notice and transparency about the collection and use of personal information. - Choice providing an opt out for disclosure of data to third parties or for uses other than the original intended purpose. - Compliance with rules relating to the onward transfer of data. - Limitations on data processing to what is necessary and relevant to the purpose of the data collection. - Allowing individuals access to and the ability to correct, amend or delete personal information where it is inaccurate or has been processed in violation of the privacy principles. - Taking "reasonable and appropriate" measures to keep personal data secure.